ArcanaFramework/frametree/docs/source/frametrees.rst

 .. and how the layers add to one another

-For stores that support datasets with arbitrary tree structures (i.e. :class:`.FileSystem`), the "data space" and the hierarchy of layers in the data tree needs to be provided.
-Data spaces are explained in more detail in :ref:`data_spaces`.
-However, for the majority of datasets in the medical imaging field, the :class:`frametree.medimage.data.Clinical` space is appropriate.
+For stores that support datasets with arbitrary tree structures (i.e. :class:`.FileSystem`), the "data axes" and the hierarchy of layers in the data tree needs to be provided.
+Data axes are explained in more detail in :ref:`axes`.
+However, for the majority of datasets in the medical imaging field, the :class:`frametree.medimage.data.Clinical` is appropriate.

 .. code-block:: python

-    from frametree.file_system import FileSystem
-    from frametree.common import Clinical
+    from frametree.common import Clinical, FileSystem

     fs_dataset = FileSystem().dataset(
         id='/data/imaging/my-project',